 --exclusive flag and all CPUs and memory for each node will be allocated.
 Programs that rely heavily on data transfer between tasks may be suited for exclusive nodes.
 If exclusive nodes are not needed, whether the jobs are too small for a single node or do not leverage shared memory, the

 --shared flag will designate that a fraction of each node may be used.

 Parallel processing may be done with either multiple processes, threads, or a combination of both.
 A single process may have multiple threads sharing memory.
 Multiple processes require some form to communicate, for example MPI.
 In SLURM, the number of processes is controlled by setting the number of “tasks”, while threads are controlled by the number of “cpus” (see below for relevant flags). –ntasks-per-node should only be used for MPI jobs to avoid confusion.
 Otherwise, –cpus-per-task should be used to specify the number of CPUs.

 The number of nodes can be specified using the

 -N flags and takes the form of min-max (e.g. 2-4).
 If a single number is given, the scheduler will only allocate that number of nodes.
 You can also specify the resources needed by giving the number of tasks with

 --cpus-per-task, in which case the scheduler will decide on the appropriate number of nodes for your job.
 You may also specify the number

 --ntasks-per-node, which will multiply

 --cpus-per-task if both are used.
 Be aware that if you ask for more CPUs than are available in a single node, the scheduler will refuse your request and throw an exception.
+Similarly, you may be denied the use of the ‘shared’ partition if you try to ask for more than 1 node.
 Finally, you may also request a minimum number of CPUs with the

 --mem flag specifies the total amount of memory per node.
 The